Tropical Storm Ernesto nears hurricane strength as it skirts Puerto Rico, bringing concerns of floods and power outages - KESQ

 (CNN) — Tropical Storm Ernesto is edging closer to becoming a dangerous hurricane early Wednesday as it skirts Puerto Rico, unleashing flooding rainfall and heavy winds that could strike a sweeping blow to the island’s ailing power infrastructure.

-Ernesto, the fifth named storm of the Atlantic hurricane season, was packing maximum sustained winds of 70 mph – just 4 mph short of hurricane strength – as of 2 a.m.
+Ernesto, the fifth named storm of the Atlantic hurricane season, was packing maximum sustained winds of 70 mph – just 4 mph short of hurricane strength – as of 5 a.m.
 Wednesday, the National Hurricane Center said in an advisory.
-Its center was about 40 miles north of San Juan early Wednesday after passing over the Virgin Islands on Tuesday.
+Its center was about 85 miles northwest of San Juan early Wednesday after passing over the Virgin Islands on Tuesday.

 Though its center will not pass over Puerto Rico – instead sidestepping to the northeast – the storm is still posed to dump between 8 to 10 inches of rain over the island, likely triggering dangerous flash flooding and mudslides, the hurricane center said.
 The heaviest rainfall is expected across the southeastern portion of the island.